 Use in Rockxy.

-- Open SSL Proxying and add an include rule for the exact HTTPS host you want to inspect.
+- Scope SSL Proxying narrowly.
+Open SSL Proxying and add an include rule for the host only.
+If your probe URL is

 Expected evidence.

-- The table should show the HTTPS request as an inspectable HTTP transaction for the included host.
+- Decrypted row.
+The table should show the HTTPS request as an inspectable HTTP transaction for the included host, not only a raw tunnel entry.

-- The inspector should show request headers beyond the CONNECT metadata, including the sample correlation headers when the request comes from the Flutter sample.
+- Real request headers.
+The inspector should show request headers beyond CONNECT metadata, including the sample correlation headers when the request comes from the Flutter sample.

 Case 4: catch the wrong backend environment